castacks/firevision_sim/docs/getting_started.rst

 Download
 --------
+- To start off, please download the `FIReVision executable <https://drive.google.com/uc?id=1RSxQ53h_-bXE0dUa8GQ8lM2cx7LlVmB8&export=download>`_ to use our simulator.

+   - Once you have downloaded the ZIP file, extract all of the included files and then select the "FireViision.exe" file to lauch the simulation.

-To start off, please download the `FIReVision executable <https://drive.google.com/uc?id=1RSxQ53h_-bXE0dUa8GQ8lM2cx7LlVmB8&export=download>`_ to use our simulator.
-When you run the FIReVision executable, the wildfire environment will start out in AirSim mode with the drone on the ground stationary.
+- When you run the FIReVision executable, the wildfire environment will start out in AirSim mode with the drone on the ground stationary.
 To download the binary follow the instructions `here <https://microsoft.github.io/AirSim/use_precompiled/>`_.

 Drone Controls